Newsletter Automation in 2026: 9 Ways to Put Your Email Reading on Autopilot

 Related video from YouTube

-Meanwhile, an EY 2025 survey reveals that while 88% of employees already use AI, many companies miss out on up to 40% of productivity gains because they haven't applied automation to the right workflows.
-Email and newsletter management is one of the highest-leverage areas to automate.
+An EY 2025 survey found that 88% of employees already use AI, yet many organizations miss up to 40% of available productivity gains because they have not applied automation to the right workflows.
+Email and newsletter management is one of the highest-leverage areas to automate because it is repetitive, time-consuming, and interrupts deep work.

 The same principle applies to your inbox.
-Your inbox is for receiving information—not for storing it, organizing it, or trying to remember what you read.
-That's where newsletter automation comes in.
+Your inbox is for receiving information — not for storing it, organizing it, or trying to remember what you read.
+That is where newsletter automation comes in.

 - Forwarding setup: You forward newsletters to a dedicated address (like @mail.readless.app)